component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 This code will render a `<section>` with padding of 8 pixels and bottom margin of 32 pixels.

-You can add extra styles using Styled Components:
+You can add extra styles using styled-components:

 ```js static
 import styled from 'styled-components';